FLOW2090/Robotic-with-RL/README.md

 ## Usage

-Firstly download Webots software and load the world file `nao.wbt` .
-Make sure `Tools->Preferences->Python command` is configured correctly according to your python path.
+1. Download Webots software and load the world file `nao.wbt` .
+2. Make sure `Tools->Preferences->Python command` is configured correctly according to your Python path.
 You can use Python package managers like `anaconda` or `venv` here.
-Run the simulation and you can see the training process.
+3. Run the simulation and you can see the training process.

 ## Files